liiamj234/ai-research-assistant/README.md

 # AI Research Assistant

-A simple Flask web app that generates structured academic research reports using the OpenAI API, LangChain, and Pydantic structured output.
+AI Research Assistant is a Flask web application that generates structured academic research reports using the OpenAI API, LangChain, and Pydantic.

-The app asks for:

-- A research topic
-- Key research questions
-- An optional paper timeframe

-It then generates a structured report containing:

-- 5–10 relevant academic papers
-- Key mathematical formulas related to the topic
-- Recent research trends
-- Raw JSON output for further use
+The application takes a research topic, key research questions, and an optional timeframe, then returns a structured report containing relevant academic papers, mathematical formulas, research trends, and raw JSON output.

 ---

-## What This Project Is Used For
+## Purpose

-This project is designed to help with early-stage academic research, thesis planning, literature review preparation, and research topic exploration.
+This project is designed to support early-stage academic research, thesis planning, literature review preparation, and technical topic exploration.

+It helps turn a broad research idea into a structured starting point by generating:

+- Relevant papers
+- Key formulas
+- Research trends
+- Source links where available
+- Structured JSON output for reuse

-It can be used to quickly generate a structured overview of a technical or academic subject before doing deeper manual research.
+This is useful for quickly exploring a subject before moving into deeper manual research using academic databases.

-Example topics:

-- Reinforcement learning for autonomous drones
+---

+## Features

+- Web-based research report generator
+- Flask backend
+- Clean HTML and CSS interface
+- OpenAI-powered structured output
+- Pydantic schema validation
-- Machine learning for medical imaging
+- MathJax support for displaying LaTeX formulas
-- Digital twins in smart manufacturing
+- JSON API endpoint
-- Computer vision for agricultural robotics
+- Raw JSON output for further processing
-- Cybersecurity in IoT networks

 ---